Tour de Parks to bring cyclists through 12 parks

-The 10th annual Tour de Parks Bike Ride will take place March 22.
+VENICE - The 10th annual Tour de Parks Bike Ride is March 22.

 The ride, organized by all-volunteer nonprofit Friends of the Legacy Trail Inc., will start and end at the Venice Train Depot and will raise money for the Legacy Trail, a Sarasota County park and its trail connectors.